 If the aforementioned RRC reconfiguration results in status change of pre-configured measurement gap according to clause 9.1D.7, UE shall be able to finish pre-configured activation or deactivation within 5 ms after RRC processing delay specified in [2].
 If the end of activation/deactivation of Pre-MG is within a gap occasion, the Pre-MG status shall not be changed immediately.
 Instead, the Pre-MG status shall be changed prior to the next gap occasion.

+8.19D.4 Pre-configured measurement gap activation/deactivation upon SCell activation/deactivation

+The requirements in this clause apply when one SCell is activated/deactivated.

+When one SCell is activated/deactivated, which results in status change of pre-configured measurement gap according to clause 9.1D.7, UE shall be able to finish pre-configured measurement gap activation or deactivation within 5 ms after the completion of SCell(s) activation/deactivation.
+The SCell(s) activation/deactivation delay is defined in clause 8.3D.
+Activation/deactivation of Pre-MG takes effect from the first complete MG occasion after the SCell(s) activation/deactivation delay.
+If the end of activation/deactivation of Pre-MG is within a Pre-MG gap occasion, the Pre-MG status shall not be changed immediately.
+Instead, the Pre-MG status shall be changed prior to the next Pre-MG gap occasion.

 <<End of Change#1>>